 It's important to remember that you can’t discriminate on the basis of gender with parental leave or pay.
 For example, offering larger sums in maternity pay than in shared parental pay is likely to be unlawful.

-This customisable maternity leave policy template for small business lets you to tweak the document to ensure it’s right for both you and your employees.
-It’s available in Word format.
+A customisable maternity leave policy template for small business can help you get started, and you can edit it to find what's right for you and your employees.

 When communicating maternity leave policies to your employees, remember that all employment rights are protected during the period.
 These include pay rises, holiday, and return to work practices.